mprokopov/privat24-manager/README.md

     $ lein run itservice

     this loads "itservice" configuration and starts web server on localhost port 8080

+    how build and run in production

+    $ lein uberjar

+    $ java -jar target/uberjar/privat-manager-1.0.1-standalone.jar

 and open browser http://localhost:3000/statements